pwilkins/mc3-handcar-doc/docs/source/MITsMC3HandcarServiceDeveloperGuide.rst

 that the author did not wish to explicitly name the activity.
 This occurs often where the activities are assumed to be that the student would consume some sort of asset, watch video or read a web page.
-If this is the case you should use the speciay type
+If this is the case you should use the special type

 mc3-activity%3Amc3.learning.activity.generic%40MIT-OEIT